calculatedwildfire/calculatedwildfire/bio.md

 - 👋 Hi, I’m @calculatedwildfire or Riley :)
 - 👀 I’m interested in coding, art, and always thinking and learning!
 - 🌱 I’m currently learning Java, JS, and CSS
-- 💞️ I’m looking to collaborate on nothing, for the moment.
+- 💞️ I’m looking to collaborate on a Harry Potter dueling game- artists and developers both needed
 - 📫 How to reach me- brotatochipthe@gmail.com!

 <!---